Saints Row: Saints Row (2022)

 Embracer Group's financial report released in August 2019 stated that a new Saints Row title was in development at Volition studios.
-In August 2021, the new game was confirmed to be a reboot to the franchise.
+In August 2021, the new game was confirmed to be a reboot of the franchise.
 The reboot, titled Saints Row, was released for the PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Windows, and Stadia on 23 August 2022.
-The game was intended to be a return to the franchise's roots, with a focus on gang warfare and a less "wacky" tone than Saints Row IV.
+The game was intended to be a return to the franchise's roots, with a focus on gang warfare and a less "wacky" tone than Saints Row IV, while adding new features such as an extended character creator with no gender restrictions.
+However, upon release, the game's writing received criticism, particularly for its different sense of humor compared to previous entries, which was perceived as an attempt by the developers to make the game more appropriate for consumers.

 Gameplay

-The Saints Row games are set in an open world.
-The series combines elements of action, adventure and vehicular gameplay.
-The player can freely roam the virtual world on foot or by use of vehicles and make use of an array of weapon and mêlée based combat.
-Illegal activity such as assaulting non-player character civilians and police officers will instigate a proactive and potentially lethal response from authoritative figures.
+The Saints Row games are set in an open world where players can complete various side activities or engage with the main narrative campaign.
+Unlike other series such as Grand Theft Auto, the Saints Row games do not feature a sequential storyline, with the campaign being split into multiple story arcs.
+The series combines elements of action, adventure, and vehicular gameplay.
+The player can freely roam the virtual world on foot or by vehicle and make use of an array of weapons and melee-based combat.
+Illegal activities such as assaulting non-player civilians or police officers will instigate a proactive and potentially lethal response from authoritative figures.
 In the instance of death or arrest, the player will respawn at a nearby hospital or police station.

-An emphasis is put on urban warfare; the player character is affiliated with a street gang known as the 3rd Street Saints.
-Game missions are structurally divided into separate mission arcs.
-These mission arcs do not intertwine but can be played through altogether at once or separately by the player.
-Missions are unlocked by accruing respect points; respect is game currency earned by playing non-story mini-games known as activities and diversions.
-Customization constitutes a large portion of gameplay.
-The player has the ability to customize their character's appearance and clothing, can take certain vehicles to chop shops for modification and in Saints Row 2 is able to decorate the interior of in-game safe-houses and refine the behaviour of the Third Street Saints gang.
+The Saints Row series has an emphasis on urban warfare.
+The player character is affiliated with a street gang known as the 3rd Street Saints and fights enemy gangs for control over their territory.
+Story missions are structurally divided into separate arcs, which can be played either separately or in parallel, without intertwining at any point.
+Missions are unlocked by accruing respect points from successfully completing non-story minigames known as activities or diversions.
+Customization constitutes a large portion of the games.
+The player has the ability to customize their character's appearance, such as their body size and shape; these changes are purely cosmetic and do not affect gameplay in any way.
+Players can also customize their clothing, vehicles, and the appearance of their fellow gang members, who can be called to assist during fights.
+Some games, such as Saints Row 2, also allow players to decorate the interior of the Saints' safehouses and refine their gang members' behaviour.
+Player creations can be shared online, allowing other players to import them into their own game.